devitocodes/devito/docs/source/download.rst

 There are two main approaches to installing Devito.

-- `Docker installation`_, for those looking for a quick “out-of-the-box” way to try Devito
+- `Docker installation`_, for those looking for the least-friction way to try Devito
 - `pip/conda installation`_, for those looking to use Devito as part of a project alongside other packages or/and looking to develop with Devito